-I currently teach in the interdisciplinary Social Studies Program at Harvard University, and in the Freshman Seminar Program.
-Previously I was a College Fellow in the History Department at Harvard, where I taught lecture courses on modern Central Europe and on fascism in interwar Europe, as well as a seminar on ethnic cleansing and nation-state formation in the 20th century.
+Before coming to Louisiana State University, I taught in the interdisciplinary Social Studies Program, in the Freshman Seminar Program, and in the History Department at Harvard.
+I have taught lecture courses on modern Central Europe and on fascism in interwar Europe, as well as a seminar on ethnic cleansing and nation-state formation in the 20th century.
 Prior to my graduate training, I was a public school teacher for two years through the Teach for America program.

 Teaching is my first passion.
 From tutoring as a teenager, to working full-time in a public elementary school classroom, to four years instructing Harvard undergraduates, I have worked with students at all levels for nearly 20 years.
 As a historian, my teaching is driven by two basic challenges.
 First, how do I make the turbulent times and topics at the center of my research – modern Central Europe, fascism, socialism, and mass violence – comprehensible and relatable to students today?
 Second, how do I awaken a passion for history in students and teach them to use historical reasoning to make themselves better thinkers and citizens?
 My formula relies on multi-sensory and interactive instruction, and on extensive primary source readings to push students to make their own historical interpretations.
 Above all, I aim to create a vibrant, interactive community of learners in which I am but a guide on a journey of self-discovery.